NKU-HCI-lab/public_hci-lab-resources/tasks.md

 # Tasks
-As soon as you join the HCI lab, you will be asked to complete the following tasks:
+As soon as you join the HCI lab, you will be asked to complete the following tasks, which are useful anyway, whether you are joining the lab or not.
 1. [Complete **IRB** training](#complete-irb-training)
 1. [Create **LinkedIn** profile](#linkedin)
 1. [Create **GitHub** account](#github)